typedb/typedb/docs/pages/docs/07-visualisation-dashboard/visualiser.md

 ## Console

-You can use this console to make queries instead of running a Graql shell in your terminal.
+You can use this console to view the answers of queries you run, instead of running a Graql shell in your terminal.
 You can run `match` and `compute` queries, but because the visualiser is read-only, you cannot make insertions.

 ## Tasks